 In a class-action suit filed by a group of people, the group may recover up to 1% of the collection agency’s worth or $500,000, whichever is less.

 It might be difficult to prove that your rights were violated, and the burden of proof will be on you.
 Keep detailed records of the dates and times the collector has called you.
 Write down their name and make note of the phone number if you have Caller ID.
 Keep notes on what was said.
 This information is absolutely critical to proving a case of harassment in court.

 Debt collectors are generally not too fearful of being sued because of the financial limits placed on what you can get in return.
 A collection agency might not even take the threat seriously, knowing that you're already in debt and confident that you can't afford an attorney to represent you in court.

-Talk to an attorney if you are unable to resolve your problems with the debt collector and he continues to harass you, or if his activities have already caused you harm.
-He may even be willing to represent you on a contingency fee basis, means that he only gets paid if you win – you would give him a percentage of your recovered damages.
+Talk to an attorney if you are unable to resolve your problems with the debt collector and they continue to harass you, or if their activities have already caused you harm.
+The attorney may even be willing to represent you on a contingency fee basis, which means that they only get paid if you win – you would give them a percentage of your recovered damages.